-Body images issues is not only the negative impact that it can bring to its users, but also sleep disorders, anxiety, depression and fear of missing out (foMO).
+Body images issues are not only the negative impact that it can bring to its users but also sleep disorders, anxiety, depression and fear of missing out (foMO).
 FoMO means the worry that social events, or otherwise enjoyable activities, may be taking place without you present to enjoy them.
-This digital term, is also associated with lower mood and lower life satisfaction.
+This digital term is also associated with lower mood and lower life satisfaction.

 Janeth Olufemi, is one of those 700 million Instagram’s users.
 She is 24 years old and is currently doing a master’s degree.
 Janeth became a user in 2013 and over the time she got ‘fascinated’ with the idea of being able to ‘promote’ herself by posting pictures on this app.
 ‘When I discover this I said wow, I can promote myself by posting pictures of me, showing people what I do, where I am, what I am wearing, that is amazing’.

 Janeth is passionate about makeup, so she uses this social media with other purposes as well, ‘I am in a business because I am into makeup, so I post my makeup pictures just to get more followers, this a very key.
 By having a significant number, like 20k as an example, means having a huge platform to promote what you want, to get advertisement’.

 She thinks that this platform has a lot of benefits, ‘any brands can come to you and ask you to advertise a product and get them for free, so it helps to build a brand for you in a way.
 People can get stuff for free and they also influence people to buy those things, so I think Instagram has become more a branding platform than anything else’.

 Janeth uses this app for 2 hours daily, she gets engaged with videos, ‘once you start watching one it is difficult to stop watching some other ones’.